 - 10. Subsidiaries which manage mutual funds and investment portfolios are obligated to hold minimum equity in accordance with the directives of the Israel Securities Authority.
 The companies work continuously to comply with this requirement.
-At June 30, 2013, the subsidiaries are in compliance with these requirements. - 11.
+At September 30, 2013, the subsidiaries are in compliance with these requirements. - 11.
 The proposed Solvency II Directive ("the Directive") constitutes a fundamental, comprehensive change in the regulations pertaining to guaranteeing the adequacy of the capital of insurance companies.
 The purpose of the directive is to protect the money of policyholders, to enhance the integration between markets and to increase competition in this sector.
 The circular on the deployment for Solvency II, which was published in July 2008, is designed to ensure that the insurance companies in Israel make the necessary preparations to implement the Directive.
 In accordance with the directive's requirement, a steering committee has been established under the leadership of a risk manager responsible for preparing the Company for the implementation of Solvency II.
 Each quarter, the steering committee and the Board of Directors' committee monitor the Company's preparations for the implementation of the directive.

 On September 9, 2012, the Commissioner issued a letter regarding the Israeli solvency regime.
 In view of concerns implementation of the directive in Europe may be postponed, the Commissioner announced that he will continue to formulate a solvency regime for Israeli insurance companies, which will not adhere to the progress of the process in Europe, but will be based on the principles of the directives with appropriate adjustments for Israel.
-The letter included a number of measures that insurance companies are required to take:
+In the letter, the insurance companies are required to conduct an additional quantitative impact study, IQIS, based on data from the 2011 balance sheet.
+Additionally, the letter stated that in future the insurance companies must submit regular reports about their solvency according to IQIS and they must also conduct and submit an Own Risk and Solvency Assessment (ORSA) after the Board of Directors has discussed the findings.